MuhammadAbbas010/fastapi/docs/ur/llm-prompt.md

 * This spacing rule does not apply inside URLs, code blocks, or code snippets — never add or remove spaces there.

-### Quotes
-* Do not convert or restyle quotes inside code blocks, inline code, paths, URLs, or anything wrapped in backticks.
-Only adjust quote style in translated prose.

 ### Technical Terms

 * Do not translate everything.
 Keep common programming terms in English as-is (e.g. framework, endpoint, plug-in, payload).